jarav2001/NDR-Octabit-Core/Math_Design_NDR_Octabit.md

 >
 > * **Immediate Deployment:** It runs symbiotically on top of existing, commercial binary high-performance computing (HPC) infrastructure, offloading heavy concurrent vector/matrix tasks from the host OS without requiring immediate silicon fabrication.
 > * **Future-Proof Roadmap:** This geometric state-space abstraction matches the native physical properties of next-generation hardware.
 It provides a seamless, direct logical mapping for **Quantum Qudits (specifically 8-level Octits)** and **Photonic Phase-Shifting Processors**, bypassing the standard translation overhead of binary-to-quantum compilers.
+>
+> ## Appendix: Transition Dynamics & Hazard Mitigation Specification

+### Asynchronous Geometric Gray Code Mapping
+To prevent logical race conditions (glitches) during transitions between states within the Base-8 radial switching topology, the state vector transitions do not follow linear arithmetic progressions.
+Instead, the multi-state space is mapped to the Symmetric Group S_8 over a regular polytope.

+In this geometric configuration, any valid state-to-state radial switching operation requires changing only a single spatial component at a time.
+This functions as a high-dimensional Geometric Gray Code:

+>
 > *